 Refer to Chapter 4: Guidelines for New Construction for guidelines related to new dormers.

 DORMER SHAPES

 Retain, repair, and restore existing dormers that are proportional to the roof and match the architectural style.
-Avoid altering the shape and proportion of existing dormers.

-Combining existing dormers into a single larger dormer that is out of scale with the rest of the building is not appropriate.
-Large dormers are only appropriate if part of the original design.
 Dormers are important architectural features that should be preserved.
 Dormers are integral parts of both a roof and a decorative scheme.